 If you’re planning to import your car to Spain, there’s some paperwork (and fees) involved.
 It will need to have a valid MOT.
 You will also need to register the vehicle with the local Traffic Department and pay import taxes.
 The amount you will pay depends on the CO2 emissions of the vehicle.

 Alternatively, you may decide to sell your car in Britain and buy a new car in Spain.
 This is usually easier, as you won’t have to arrange for your car to be imported, which can be expensive.

 - Have a Spanish will written

 You should think about having Spanish wills made for you and your partner.
 This in addition to any UK wills that you may already have.

 It is essential that you get legal help to write these wills.
 Your British and Spanish wills need to ‘dovetail’, so that there are no conflicts or confusions.
 This can be complicated, so seek out a legal advisor who is experienced with helping British expats in Spain.

 Though it’s not nice to think about, especially when you’re ready to enjoy your new life in the sun, it is important to give some thought to what would happen if you died abroad.
 Would your loved ones be able to arrange a funeral with a Spanish funeral director?
 Would they struggle with the language barrier or cultural differences?

 Funeral s in Spain can take place very quickly – within 48 hours of the death in many cases.
 That means it’s a good idea to plan ahead so that all the arrangements go smoothly.

 An Avalon funeral plan lets you secure funeral director fees at today’s prices and make arrangements in advance.
 Not only that, but your plan is also valid in any country Avalon operates in – that includes the UK, Spain, Portugal and Cyprus.
 So if you split your time between Britain and Spain, you’ll be covered in both countries.

-Find out more about Avalon’s Spanish funeral plan and how it can help you.
+Find out more about Avalon’s Spanish funeral plans and how they can help you.